Salamanca – Estadio Municipal Reina Sofía

 At the end of the day, football is nothing without fans.

-While the 2020-21 regular season was shortened by the COVID-19 pandemic, Unionistas took advantage of the condensed calendar to earn a place in the newly formed Primera Federación.
-In their first three seasons at this level, the club has recorded successive 7th-placed finishes.
+With the 2020-21 regular season shortened by the COVID-19 pandemic, Unionistas took advantage of the condensed calendar to earn a place in the newly formed Primera Federación.
+In their first five seasons at this level, the club has recorded four top-ten finishes.

 search previous next tag category expand menu location phone mail time cart zoom edit close